All-Active HA for NGINX Plus on the Google Cloud Platform

 Task 4: Creating Instance Templates

-Create instance templates, which are the compute workloads that are created in instance groups, either manually or automatically when GCE detects a failure.
+Create instance templates.
+They are the compute workloads in instance groups.
+These are created manually or automatically when GCE detects a failure.

 Creating the First Application Instance Template